peteroupc/html3dutil/tutorials/camera.md

 * `right` - Rightmost coordinate of the 3D view.
 * `bottom` - Topmost coordinate of the 3D view.
 * `top` - Bottommost coordinate of the 3D view.
-* `near`, `far` - Distance from the camera to the near and far clipping planes.
+* `near`, `far` - Distance from the "camera" to the near and far clipping planes.
 Either value can be negative.

 **`MathUtil.mat4ortho2d(left, right, bottom, top)`**

 This method returns a 4x4 matrix that adjusts the coordinate system for a two-dimensional orthographic projection.
 This is a convenience method that is useful for showing a two-dimensional view.
 The `mat4ortho2d` method calls `mat4ortho` and sets `near` and `far` to -1 and 1, respectively.
-This choice of values makes a Z coordinate of 0 especially appropriate for this projection.
+This choice of values makes Z coordinates at or near 0 especially appropriate for this projection.

 * `left`, `right`, `bottom`, `top` - Same as in `mat4ortho`.